 Allow Students to Move On to Higher Education and Careers at their Own Pace

 Supporters also hope that the program will allow those high school students ready for higher education or vocational career paths to do so earlier if they are ready at a younger age.
 Deborah A. Gist, the Education Commissioner of participating state Rhode Island, told the Providence Journal that the program will help the public education system to be “flexible” enough to meet the needs of students with a range of abilities while also ensuring that all students are adequately prepared to succeed in higher education.

 Help Meet the Needs of Struggling Students

-The program will kick off in fall 2011 in Connecticut, Kentucky, Maine, New Hampshire, New Mexico, Pennsylvania, Rhode Island, and Vermont.
-The Times reports that the education commissioners of these states have pledged to sign up 10 to 20 schools in each of their states to participate in the pilot project.
+The program will kick off in the fall of 2011 in Connecticut, Kentucky, Maine, New Hampshire, New Mexico, Pennsylvania, Rhode Island, and Vermont.
+The Times reports that the education commissioners of these states have pledged to sign up 10 to 20 schools in each state to participate in the pilot project.

-The program is being helped by a $1.5 million planning grant from the Bill and Melinda Gates Foundation to the National Center on Education and Economy, who will work with states and districts to start up the new program.
-Participating states also plan to fund the program by applying for some of the $350 million of federal stimulus money that is available to states that take steps to improve standardized testing programs.
+The program is being helped by a $1.5 million planning grant from the Bill and Melinda Gates Foundation to the National Center on Education and Economy, which will work with states and districts to start the new program.
+Participating states also plan to fund the program by applying for some of the $350 million of federal stimulus money that are available to states that take steps to improve standardized testing programs.

 Eventually, the National Center on Education and the Economy hopes that all of the high schools in the participating states will sign on to the program and that the program will spread to more states.